anborg/muni-model/schema/MUST-readme.txt

-Enable PROTO plugiin only for the duration of regenerate
+Enable PROTO plugin only for the duration of regenerate

 !! !!
-Remember to add these annotation back to GENERATED classes!! !! !! !!
+Remember to add these annotation(s) back to GENERATED classes!! !! !! !!

 @JsonDeserialize(using = DeserializeSearchRequest.class)